Sil-Per/silvia-site/content/research.md

 This paper looks shifts in trade transits in West Africa, resulting from Ivory Coast's civil war in the 2000.
 Coastal countries in the region compete to attract the flow of goods from landlocked countries to their ports.
 With an internal civil war disrupting access to Ivory Coast's port of Abidjan, we study this event as a quasi-natural experiment that affected Ivory Coast's neighboring coastal countries.
 In particular, these redirected flows likely effected well-connected areas with international roads leading to ports.
 We use road proximity and measures of network centrality in a diff-in-diff setting, to study the effect of surging transit on population density and built-up areas.
 We also explore whether pollution grows, as a side effect.
 Preliminary findings suggest an heterogeneous impact across countries.

 ### Understanding the drivers of Cross-border mobility
-With Frédéric Docquier and Vincent Dautel
+With Frédéric Docquier and Vincent Dautel. [(WP HERE)](https://sites.uclouvain.be/econ/DP/IRES/2025015.pdf)

 First work package of the project CRoss-border mobility, HOUSing market developments, and IneQualities [(CROHOUSINQ)](https://liser.elsevierpure.com/en/projects/cross-border-mobility-housing-market-developments-and-inequalitie)